Georges Pompidou- Paris

 back to the monuments

-It was built between 1977 and 1981 by Piano and Rogers.
-Its architecture is the symbol of rationalism: the structure is completely visible and the decoration is directly made on this structure.
+Built between 1977 and 1981 by Piano and Rogers Its architecture is the symbol of rationalism: the structure is completely visible and the decoration is directly made on this structure.
 For instance, one can see every pipe and know what it contains from its color.
 The iron structure is outside so as the escalators.
 This gives a large 5 stories place with no walls inside.
 This is very convenient to organize the museum around the pieces or for the temporary exhibitions.
 This is the French National Modern Art Museum.
 Il contains collections of the XXth century, with master pieces from Picasso, Braque, Matisse, Dalì, Chagall, Miro...

 After the recent modernizaton for the new millenium, realized by architects Renzo Piano, Jean François Bodin, Dominique Jakob and Brendan Mc Farlane, the MNAM (Musée National d'Art Moderne) in Paris has become even larger than New York Modern Art Museum (MoMA), its biggest rival.

 But The George Pompidou Center isn't just an art gallery: it also holds a library, a graphic laboratory, a video library, an architectural and design collections, a industrial creation center, an institute specialized in experimenting sounds and music and the reconstruction of the great sculptor Constantin Brancusi's atelier.

 The most amazing side of the Pompidou Center, its true secret, is its huge room where everybody can wander about without getting bored, as if it were a colourful amusement park.